Things To Keep In Your Car Kit

 I keep this exact signal mirror, but any will do.
 An inexpensive and readily available solution are those compact mirrors that the ladies keep in their purses…

-I store six conventional size water bottles which I keep inside of a small cooler on the backseat floor.
-The cooler helps to slow down the heat effect of summertime temperatures which can really heat up the inside of a car.
+I store six conventional size water bottles which I keep inside of a small cooler (along with food bars) on the backseat floor.
+The cooler helps to slow down and temper the heat effect of high summertime temperatures which can really heat up the inside of a car.

 LifeStraw Water Purifier

-In case I exhaust my supply of water bottles that I keep separately in the vehicle, I also keep the LifeStraw because it is small, simple, and doesn’t require that you first put the water in a container.
-You can drink directly from a stream or pond, etc. Having said that, ANY water filtration device is better than none.
+In case I exhaust my supply of water that I keep separately in the vehicle, I also keep the LifeStraw because it is small, simple, and you can drink directly from a stream or pond, etc. Having said that, ANY water filtration device is better than none.
 There are a number of portable water filters available that could fit in your backpack.
 You could also choose to keep water purification tablets, but check the expiration dates every year.

 In addition to my water bottles I have a steel water container, the kind that are typically used by hikers with a screw-on lid which also acts as a handle/loop for tying on to things.
 I prefer steel because you could boil the water if you needed to, and steel is safer than aluminum regarding consumption.